IsaacShaker/DLA-Simulation/README.md

 # DLA-Simulation
 This is an interactive website that helps users visulaize diffusion limited aggrogation.
-The simulation is centralized around a middle particle known as the aggrogate.
+The simulation is centralized around a middle particle(s) known as the aggrogate.
+Particles start at the perimeter of the scene and randomly move until a collision with the aggrogate is made.
 When a particle touches the aggrogate, it sticks and inherits its color.
 This forms a fractal like shape that resembles a snowflake.

 Users can adjust particle speed, radius, color, and stick probability to see how that would affect the simulation.
 The number of particles that are spawned in at a time can also be changed.